plblum/jivs/docs/Learning_Jivs/Server_Pages/Using_Jivs_with_server_generated_pages.md

 `PersonFormRules` represents the application’s Rules implementation described in [Build the Configuration Rules](#build-the-configuration-rules).

-A restoring workflow assigns the transported saved state to `config.savedState` before creating the `ValueHostsManager`.
+A restoring workflow assigns the transported saved state to `config.capturedState` before creating the `ValueHostsManager`.
 A new Page Load omits this assignment.

 `onTextValueChanged` allows Jivs to supply Text Values to the editors.
 Omit it when Jivs does not need to supply values to the editors.
 See [When a Text Value Changes](../Using_the_ValueHostsManager_within_the_Client.md#when-a-text-value-changes).